bnb-chain/bnb-chain.github.io/docs/validator/create-val.md

 geth bls account new --datadir ./node
 ```

 This command will create a bls wallet and generate a voting key.
-During the process, you will need to set the wallet password and another password used to encrypt the voting key.
-The former is required when running the validator, and the latter is only used to import the voting key into the existing wallet.
+During the process, you will need to set the wallet password to encrypt the voting key.
+The wallet password is required when running the validator.
 Do not disclose the voting key, otherwise it may be used for malicious voting!

 If you already have a voting key, create a bls wallet and use the keyfile to recover it:
 ```bash